 Coming to the end of an 8 year initiative

 SCAP 2020 - Progress and achievements

-The most recent data show the SCAP 2020 initiative has already exceeded its target of reducing water use and is on track to meet its 2020 carbon targets.
+The 2019 data showed the SCAP 2020 initiative exceeded its target of reducing water use and was on track to meet its 2020 carbon targets.

 Who's signed up?